 The story of my personal struggle is documented in this blog, the first fifteen months or so of which see me lose hope, become homeless, then eventually come back.
 I’m still a bit lost and continue to use the blog as an outlet for my thoughts, whether they be diary entries, observations and comment, satire, poems or my fiction work.

 I am a regular contributor to the horror, fantasy and science fiction webzine, Schlock and my short stories have been published in print.
-My sci-fi novel (Cyrus Song), collected tales (The Unfinished Literary Agency and The Perpetuity of Memory), my award-winning children’s book (A Girl, Frank Burnside and Haile Selassie), and my semi-autobiographical novel (The Paradoxicon), are available from most book stores.
+My sci-fi novel (Cyrus Song), collected tales (The Unfinished Literary Agency and The Perpetuity of Memory), award-winning children’s book (A Girl, Frank Burnside and Haile Selassie), and semi-autobiographical novel (The Paradoxicon), are available from most book stores.
 Future titles and publication dates are on my Book shelf page.

 My non-fiction work includes marketing material and management reports, promotional email and web copy; research, analysis, comment and reviews.
 I also offer ghost writing, proof-reading and publishing services.